aboutbits/ansible-1password-connect/readme.md

 ## Role Variables

+- `server_port`: Port of the 1Password Connect API container (Optional).
-- `1password_credentials_file`: The name of the 1Password credentials file template file (Optional).
+- `credentials_file`: The name of the 1Password credentials file template file (Optional).
 This file is used to authenticate with 1Password.

 ## Example Playbook